arooj1/DataScience_Salary_Prediction/README.md

 # DATA SCIENCE SALARY ESTIMATOR PROJECT

 ## PURPOSE
-The idea is to create a data science project from scratch.
-It will comprise of the following stages:
+* The idea is to create a data science project from scratch.
+The purpose is to predict the expected salary range of a data scientist across North America.
+* For the project, data is scrapped from the glassdoor website.
+Around 500 data scientists, jobs data is of USA and 500 of Canada.
+* Data is cleaned by removing missing salary data and by extracting useful features from it.
+* The Rain forest regression model predicts salary ~ MAE of 12K and outperforms the linear regression model.
+* Built a client-facing API using FLASK.

 ## CODE
 - Python Version 3.7